zeitgeistpm/zeitgeist/zrml/court/README.md

 ## Terminology

-- `aggregation period` - The period in which the actively participating jurors need to reveal their vote secrets.
+- **Aggregation Period:** The period in which the actively participating jurors need to reveal their vote secrets.

 ## Interface